SpivEgin/devenv/source/django-jet/README.rst

     # or
     easy_install django-jet

-* Add 'jet' application to the INSTALLED_APPS setting of your The Legion Market project settings.py file (note it should be before 'django.contrib.admin'):
+* Add 'jet' application to the INSTALLED_APPS setting of your TLM project settings.py file (note it should be before 'django.contrib.admin'):

 .. code:: python